xZenLabs/zen-fm/README.md

 ZenFM is a web based file manager built for E-Reader devices that run KOReader.
 ZenFM directly connects your computer/phone to your E-Reader allowing you to manage your files.

-The project is a clean-break successor to File Browser.
+The project is a clean-break successor to [File Browser](https://github.com/filebrowser/filebrowser) which is now unmaintained.
 It keeps the useful file-management model while replacing Vue and self-contained JWTs with a TypeScript/React/MUI frontend and revocable server-side sessions implemented in Go.